- Solar advice hub

 Your SEG income will be tax-free as long as your solar panel system is installed at a residential property you own, and you donāt intend for your panels to generate significantly more electricity than you consume.

-This is usually interpreted as meaning 20% more than your annual electricity consumption, which is extremely rare.
+This is usually interpreted as meaning 20% more than your annual electricity consumption.

 And even if you donāt fulfil these criteria, you can still class your SEG payments as ātrading and miscellaneous incomeā, which allows you to earn up to Ā£1,000 without paying tax.